Cucina in Palm Beach takes down outdoor space after racking up a slew of code violations

 Diego Diaz Lasa is a journalist at the Palm Beach Daily News, part of the USA TODAY Florida Network.
 You can reach him at dlasa@pbdailynews.com.

-This article originally appeared on Palm Beach Daily News: Cucina in Palm Beach closes patio space after multiple code violations
+This article originally appeared on Palm Beach Post: Cucina in Palm Beach closes patio space after multiple code violations